drosabal/yaif/README.md

 - n is the number of clients to simulate
 - t is the time to run the simulation, in seconds

 Running posts will simulate clients that create posts at frequencies following a Zipf distribution.
 The boards on which posts get made are also chosen according to a second, independent Zipf distribution.
+(Some clients post more frequently than others, some boards are more popular than others.)

 Running posts_comments does the same, except clients will randomly choose to post or comment.
 If they comment, a random post from the boards latest feed will be chosen and commented on.